Clinical Training Activities

 Interns rotate in the group leadership role.
 The peer supervision leader’s tasks involve rapport building and containment, moderating and facilitating structure and focus for the meeting, summarizing themes discussed by the peers, facilitating discussion and feedback among the peers, assisting with theory application, centering multicultural and social justice considerations, ethics, problem solving, and process observation tasks (i.e., awareness of group dynamics including group development stages, how the group deals with conflict, parallel process, and encourage the expression of reactions, feelings, and behaviors).

-Facilitated by CAPS staff members (and occasionally local community professionals), this weekly 2-hour seminar facilitated by is designed to span the broad range of interns’ learning needs during the internship year.
-Utilizing a variety of formats (e.g., didactic, discussion of readings, case presentations, etc.), the seminar exposes interns to training in core competencies and related areas, often including: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
-To address growth in these core competencies, the Intern Seminar incorporates a number of modules throughout the year.
+Facilitated by CAPS staff members (and occasionally local community professionals), this weekly 2-hour seminar is designed to span the broad range of interns’ learning needs during the internship year.
+Incorporating a variety of formats (e.g., didactic, discussion of readings, case presentations, etc.), interns receive training in core competency areas, including: (a) Psychotherapy and Crisis Intervention, (b) Clinical Assessment, (c) Multicultural and Diversity Issues in Psychotherapy, (d) Legal and Ethical Issues in Psychotherapy, (e) Psychiatric Consultation, (f) Outreach and Preventive Interventions, (g) Professional Development, and (h) Clinical Supervision and Training.
+To address growth in these core competencies, the Intern Seminar incorporates several modules throughout the year.

-Psychiatric Consultation Module: A CAPS psychiatrist presents several psychiatric topics such as Advanced Mental Status Examination, the DSM diagnostic system, collaboration between psychologists and psychiatrists, ADHD, assessment and treatment of sleep disorders, and bipolar disorders.
+Psychiatric Consultation Module: CAPS psychiatrists present on topics such as therapist-psychiatric collaboration/consultation, advanced mental status examination, and the assessment and/or treatment of ADHD, sleep disorders, and bipolar disorders.

-Multicultural and Social Justice Issues Module: A quarter-long combination of didactic, experiential, and discussion-based formats aimed at deepening the interns' awareness of self and others as multicultural beings navigating—and professionally positioned to effect change in—an inequitable society and world.
-In the context of interns’ clinical work and professional development, cultural humility, social identity, power, oppression, privilege, accountability, and advocacy are issues of focus.
-To enhance interns’ self-reflection and learning, a priority of this module is establishing a community of safety and nonjudgment.
+Multicultural and Social Justice (MCSJ) Issues Module: Typically a quarter-long, MCSJ combines didactic, experiential, and discussion-based formats to deepen interns' awareness of self and others as multicultural beings navigating an inequitable society and world.
+In supporting interns' development as agents of social change, cultural humility, social identities, power, oppression, privilege, and advocacy are often topics of focus.
 Outside of this seminar module, interns’ multicultural proficiency is emphasized in training experiences throughout the year.